mevdschee/php-api-auth/README.md

 Now the client can do API calls until the session times out.

-I suggest that you first get this working with [Auth0](https://auth0.com/) before you start implementing your own.
+I suggest that you first get PHP-CRUD-API working with [Auth0](https://auth0.com/) before you start implementing your own JWT based authentication provider using this repository.